konstantin-brashkin/PostgreSQL_Project_/README.md

 Let's find out!

-### 1. What is the average revenue per rating for all cinemas?
+### 1. What is the average revenue per rating for all cinemas❓
 To answer this question I wrote this **SQL Query**:

 ```